 - Hear reports from staff about the organisations services and programs

 - Learn about renal disease and what can be done to reduce its impact in their communities

 Patients and their families are also welcome at directors’ meetings so that they can share the issues that are affecting them.

-Western Desert Dialysis is governed by an all Indigenous board of directors elected by the members of our corporation.
+Our all Indigenous board of directors is elected by the members of our corporation.
 They are Pintupi Luritja people from the communities of the Western Desert, and include dialysis patients and their family members.
 Our directors meet four times a year with an Annual General Meeting (AGM) held in November each year.
 In addition to the AGM, patients and members are also able to attend directors meetings to listen and contribute.

 Bobby West Tjupurrula

 Bobby is a senior Pintupi man and community leader from Kiwirrkurra community.
 Bobby is a Papunya Tula artist and shareholder and was involved in the original collaborative Kiwirrkurra Men’s painting which was auctioned for $340,000 for the Western Desert Dialysis Appeal.
 In 2011 Bobby won the General Painting Prize in the Telstra National Aboriginal and Torres Strait Islander Art Award.
 Bobby commenced dialysis treatment in 2014.

 Preston Thomas known as “Mr T” is a former Deputy Chairperson of the Aboriginal Land Trust.
 He is the currently the Deputy Chair of the Ngaanyatjarra Group.
 Mr T is also Chairperson of Kanpa Community Council.